webpack/webpack.js.org/src/content/plugins/module-federation-plugin.md

 `boolean`

-This hint allows Webpack to reject the shared module if version is not valid (defaults to `true`, if local fallback module is available and shared module is not a singleton, otherwise `false`, it has no effect if there is no required version specified).
+This hint allows webpack to reject the shared module if version is not valid (defaults to `true` when local fallback module is available and shared module is not a singleton, otherwise `false`, it has no effect if there is no required version specified).

 #### **`version`**